jvoros/patientassignmenttool/README.md

 ## Docs
 The `client/docs` folder holds markdown files for the Quick Reference section of the website.
 There is one route in the express server that dynamically fetches the markdown files and uses the `docs.ejs` templates for the boilerplate code.
 [This was the reference tutorial](https://dev.to/khalby786/creating-a-markdown-blog-with-ejs-express-j40).

+Any new Markdown pages need to be added to the `docs_sidenav.ejs` partial.